Kamkmgamer/global-classifieds-marketplace/README.md

 Production deployments must not use `synchronize: true`.
 This project is configured to:

-- Disable TypeORM schema sync in production.
+- Disable TypeORM schema sync in production (hard off).
+- Default `synchronize` to off in non‑production; opt‑in by setting `TYPEORM_SYNCHRONIZE=true` locally when needed.
 - Use migrations for schema changes.

 Backend changes: